-The parts of a chicken most people tend to be familiar with are the ones that end up on their plates: “cuts of meat” from a depersonalized carcass that involve creepy descriptors like “boneless,” “skinless” and “split breast.”
-These lifeless parts — “wings” and “thighs” — stand in for the once living animal in a crude synecdoche whereby we learn to think of chickens, if we think of them at all, as a clucking mass of undifferentiated consciousness, a billion mindless iterations of the same crass essence ceaselessly extinguished, ceaselessly replaced: not chickens, but “chicken.”
+The parts of a chicken most people tend to be familiar with are the ones that end up on their plates: “cuts of meat” from a depersonalized carcass that involve unfeeling descriptors like “boneless,” “skinless” and “split breast.”
+These lifeless parts — “wings” and “thighs” — stand in for the once living individual in a crude synecdoche whereby we learn to think of chickens, if we think of them at all, as a clucking mass of undifferentiated consciousness, a billion mindless iterations of the same crass essence ceaselessly extinguished, ceaselessly replaced: not chickens, but “chicken.”

 We’re not meant to think about chickens as individuals.
 Because then we’d have to think about what it means that every single day, worldwide, we brutally slaughter 136 million unique individuals with distinct personalities and complex emotions, just like our beloved cats and dogs.
 In the U.S. alone, we slaughter 23 million chickens a day in conditions so horrific our imaginations would shut down merely trying to conceive of them.